-- Coordination consultations for the timetabling process take place with authorised parties.
+Coordination consultations for the timetabling process take place with authorised parties.
 Authorised parties are the persons (representatives) delegated by the titleholder in the context of this process who are sufficiently authorised to bind the titleholder.
-The status of coordination consultations is shared at the Allocation Table. - 2.
-The identified conflict situation is communicated to all applicants involved.
-98 - 3.
-The applicants involved are invited for further consultation on the situation, possibly on the basis of a coordination proposal by ProRail. - 4.
-All applicants involved are invited to submit proposals for solution.
+The status of coordination consultations is shared at the Allocation Table.